 Plus, social media has its perks; the veil it puts between the two interlocutors helps the ‘patient’ pour his heart out to the mental health professional without the fear of being judged.

 Research has shown that people who engage in meaningful writing [such as journaling] report reduced anxiety and increased well-being.

 However, online therapy cannot actually help people with a mental illness such as bipolar disorder or who want to take antidepressants but can prevent it and help people to realize that their problem is bigger than it was expected.

 There is also the privacy issue, especially with all the hacking scandals which prove that virtually nothing connected to the Internet is 100 percent safe.
 Well, about this statement there is not much to say, once something posted on the internet, forever is on the internet.
 There is not such a thing as 100 percent of safety, especially not on the internet.

-The Atlantic cited Christy Leaver, licensed clinical social worker, as saying that clients and clinicians must understand that good hackers can access anything online no matter the industry.
-Although Talkspace describes its encryption as “industry standard,” most online counselling practices don’t provide that level of protection.
+The Atlantic cited Christy Leaver, licensed clinical social worker, as saying that clients and clinicians must understand that good hacker can access anything online no matter the industry.